Signals

-A signal (or trade signal) is an event that tells TradersPost to execute a trade.
+A signal (or trade signal / webhook) is an event that tells TradersPost to execute a trade.
 Signals are created outside of TradersPost, typically by a charting platform, indicator, or strategy like TradingView or TrendSpider, and sent to TradersPost via a webhook URL.
 Each signal includes a JSON message containing all the details needed to place an order: ticker, action (buy/sell/add/exit), quantity, and any optional instructions.

 Once TradersPost receives a signal, it processes the message according to your configured strategy and subscriptions, then submits the trade to your connected broker or exchange.
 This event-driven approach gives you full control over where your signals come from, how they are formatted, and how they are executed across multiple accounts.